• Menu

 Undated photograph of the church at its current location, near the entrance to Mount Dora.

-When the original church burned down, the current building was constructed in 1926 by the congregation.
+Years later, the original church burned to the ground, but the community joined together to rebuild the quaint Mount Zion Primitive Baptist Church in 1926.
+Since then, the church has been moved twice.
 In 1953, the church was dragged 400 feet to the north along what was then Wood Road.
-Due to it being located in the path of the construction of US 441, it was moved to its current location on Old 441, not far from its previous location.
+Due to it being located in the path of the construction of U.S. 441, it was moved again, this time to its current location on Old Highway 441, not far from its previous location.

-At its peak, its membership was comprised of 23 families but as years went by, members either died, moved away, or simply lost interest.
+At its peak, its membership was comprised of 23 families but as years went by, members either died or moved away.
 By 2015, only four members remained, one being Beaulah Babbs who currently owns the church.

 Bullet